Trump posted a video on Truth Social calling the country a 'unified reich' if he wins

 Later that year, he shared an image on Twitter featuring a six-pointed star with text declaring Hillary Clinton to be the "most corrupt candidate ever!"
 The star was placed next Hillary Clinton's head, photoshopped over a background of money.

-And as president in 2017, he responded to the violence during a Charlottesville, Virginia white nationalist rally by declaring there to be "very fine people on both sides."
+And as president in 2017, he responded to the violence during a Charlottesville, Va., white nationalist rally by declaring there to be "very fine people on both sides."

 The Trump campaign has not yet responded to NPR's request for comment.